net-zero-dri/net-zero-dri.github.io/README.md

 ### Running it Locally

-It can be helpful to preview changes on your computer before opening a pull request. *ROOCS website* uses the [Jekyll static site generator](http://jekyllrb.com/).
+It can be helpful to preview changes on your computer before opening a pull request. *Net zero DRI website* uses the [Jekyll static site generator](http://jekyllrb.com/).
 After forking or cloning the repository, perform the following steps to generate the site and preview it:

 - Make sure you have ruby installed on your computer.
 See https://www.ruby-lang.org/en/downloads/
 - `bundle install`